 Can’t find what you need?
 Contact us

 Smarter training for your dog

-The Bright Animals method prime goal is creating a positive bond between you and your dog.
-A dog should be motivated to respond and not doing so out of fear.
+The Bright Animals method’s prime goal is to create a positive bond between you and your dog.
+A dog should be motivated to respond and not do so out of fear.
 Unlike traditional training that focuses on the use of coercion and punishment, our method produces a happier and most importantly smarter dog.

-Avoid traditional techniques that involve pain Traditional training relies on the use of choke chains, prong collars and electronic collars (or e collars for short).
+Traditional training relies on the use of choke chains, prong collars and electronic collars (or e collars for short).
 These tools can be dangerous because the constant jerking of the leash and the resulting pain can put the dog in a state of anxiety that can quickly render a dog unpredictable.
-Physiological dangers include

 - Esophagus damage